JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 During my highschool years I used to fear the future a lot.

-I felt really miserable about myself.
+I had many very good friends and a supporting family.
+But I felt really miserable about myself.
 Others always had better marks, they seemed smarter and more skilled.

 Because of this I really lacked any kind of motivation.